PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

   (Get-Content .\Data.txt | Foreach-Object { $_ }) | Set-Content .\Data.txt
   ```

-* **Some specific cmdlets might choke the pipeline due to their nature**
+* **Some cmdlets might choke the pipeline by design:**

-In general, a well defined cmdlet should write single records to the pipeline (see also [Strongly Encouraged Development Guidelines](https://learn.microsoft.com/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines)).
-Yet this is not always possible, take e.g. the `Sort-Object` cmdlet which is supposed to sort the object which might result is a new list where the last item ends up first.
-To determine what item comes first, you will need to wait for the very last item to be able to release the first one.
-This will be visual from the simple test commands used before:
+  In general, a well defined cmdlet should write single records to the pipeline.
+See the [Strongly Encouraged Development Guidelines](https://learn.microsoft.com/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines) article.

+  Yet this is not always possible.
+Take, for example, the `Sort-Object` cmdlet, which is supposed to sort an object collection.
+This might result is a new list where the last item ends up first.
+To determine what item comes first, you must collect all items before they can be sorted.
+This is visible from the simple test commands used before:

 ```PowerShell
 1,2,3,4 | %{Write-Host 'In:' $_; $_ } | Sort-Object | %{Write-Host 'Out:' $_; $_ } | Out-Null